 But here you run into another problem: you end up with tens to hundreds of scanned pages, each containing multiple distinct photographs.
-Unless you have the hand-eye coordination of a surgeon, most images will also be slightly skew.
+Unless you have the hand-eye coordination of a surgeon, most images will also be slightly skewed.
 And even if the page is straight, individual photos may be skew relative to the page since they were glued that way.

-Photoshop is the first place where you would expect a solution to exist, since it is the veritable industry standard for photo editing and graphic design.
+Photoshop is the first place where you would expect a solution to exist since it is the veritable industry standard for photo editing and graphic design.

 In recent versions of Photoshop, you’ll find the following item in the “File” menu:

 I used Photoshop CS5.
 The same should apply to other recent versions.
 The function shown above works on a single scanned page.
 To process a whole folder of scanned pages, you’d want to use the following option (also in the “File” menu) instead:

 This takes you to a directory browser dialog.
 Press “ok”, and you’ll see Photoshop run through each scanned image, cropping, rotating, and saving each individual photo into an automatically created subfolder with the name “Edited”.

 Generally, Photoshop works well but also had several bloopers.
 For me, it failed to split the three photos, while simultaneously cropping part of the adjacent photos into the output.
 Not good.

 GIMP is a free alternative to Photoshop.
 GIMP, short for GNU Image Manipulation Program, is a free and open-source photo editing software.
 It has been around since the mid-1990s, originally created as a free alternative to commercial image manipulation programs.
 Since then GIMP has grown into an incredibly powerful program that can be used for basic image editing tasks such as cropping, resizing, and color adjustments all the way up to more advanced functions like creating digital artwork or applying special effects.